samsquire/ideas4/README.md

 How to do this in a compiler, we generate two loops in assembly.
 One has the if statement one doesn't.

-When another thread, the scheduler, decides that a process has executef for too long it switches the jump address to switch the loop to the one with the scheduler call.
+When another thread, the scheduler, decides that a process has executed for too long it switches the jump address to switch the loop to the one with the scheduler call.